boldflight/BibleConverter/test_EPUB/output/judg.md

 [15] That day the Benjaminites mustered from their cities 26,000 sword-wielding soldiers, besides 700 well-trained soldiers from Gibeah.
 [16] Among this army were 700 specially trained left-handed soldiers.
 Each one could sling a stone and hit even the smallest target.
 [17] The men of Israel (not counting Benjamin) had mustered 400,000 sword-wielding soldiers, every one an experienced warrior.
 [18] The Israelites went up to Bethel and asked God, “Who should lead the charge against the Benjaminites?”
-The Lord said, “Judah should lead.”
+The **Lord** said, “Judah should lead.”
 [19] The Israelites got up the next morning and moved against Gibeah.
 [20] The men of Israel marched out to fight Benjamin; they arranged their battle lines against Gibeah.
 [21] The Benjaminites attacked from Gibeah and struck down 22,000 Israelites that day.
 [22] The Israelite army took heart and once more arranged their battle lines, in the same place where they had taken their positions the day before.
-[23] The Israelites went up and wept before the Lord until evening.
-They asked the Lord, “Should we again march out to fight the Benjaminites, our brothers?”
-The Lord said, “Attack them.”
+[23] The Israelites went up and wept before the **Lord** until evening.
+They asked the **Lord**, “Should we again march out to fight the Benjaminites, our brothers?”
+The **Lord** said, “Attack them.”
 [24] So the Israelites marched toward the Benjaminites the next day.
 [25] The Benjaminites again attacked them from Gibeah and struck down 18,000 sword-wielding Israelite soldiers.
 [26] So all the Israelites, the whole army, went up to Bethel.
-They wept and sat there before the Lord; they did not eat anything that day until evening.
-They offered up burnt sacrifices and tokens of peace to the Lord.
+They wept and sat there before the **Lord**; they did not eat anything that day until evening.
+They offered up burnt sacrifices and tokens of peace to the **Lord**.
-[27] The Israelites asked the Lord (for the ark of God’s covenant was there in those days;
+[27] The Israelites asked the **Lord** (for the ark of God’s covenant was there in those days;
-[28] Phinehas son of Eleazar, son of Aaron, was serving the Lord in those days), “Should we once more march out to fight the Benjaminites our brothers, or should we quit?”
-The Lord said, “Attack, for tomorrow I will hand them over to you.”
+[28] Phinehas son of Eleazar, son of Aaron, was serving the **Lord** in those days), “Should we once more march out to fight the Benjaminites our brothers, or should we quit?”
+The **Lord** said, “Attack, for tomorrow I will hand them over to you.”
 [29] So Israel hid men in ambush outside Gibeah.
 [30] The Israelites attacked the Benjaminites the next day; they took their positions against Gibeah just as they had done before.
 [31] The Benjaminites attacked the army, leaving the city unguarded.
 They began to strike down their enemy just as they had done before.
 On the main roads (one leads to Bethel, the other to Gibeah) and in the field, they struck down about thirty Israelites.
 [32] Then the Benjaminites said, “They are defeated just as before.”
 But the Israelites said, “Let’s retreat and lure them away from the city into the main roads.”
 [33] All the men of Israel got up from their places and took their positions at Baal Tamar, while the Israelites hiding in ambush jumped out of their places west of Gibeah.
 [34] Then 10,000 men, well-trained soldiers from all Israel, made a frontal assault against Gibeah; the battle was fierce.
 But the Benjaminites did not realize that disaster was at their doorstep.
-[35] The Lord annihilated Benjamin before Israel; the Israelites struck down that day 25,100 sword-wielding Benjaminites.
+[35] The **Lord** annihilated Benjamin before Israel; the Israelites struck down that day 25,100 sword-wielding Benjaminites.
 [36] Then the Benjaminites saw they were defeated.
 [37] The men hiding in ambush made a mad dash to Gibeah.
 They attacked and put the sword to the entire city.
 [38] The Israelites and the men hiding in ambush had arranged a signal.
 When the men hiding in ambush sent up a smoke signal from the city,